Pentatonic Minor and Dorian comparison

 The Pentatonic Minor scale compared to the Dorian mode with diagrams and explanation.

-The Minor Pentatonic is a five-note scale the Dorian mode is a seven-note scale.
-But besides that, the similarities are obvious: Dorian contains all the notes in the pentatonic scale plus two additional notes (as seen in the comparing tables below).
+The Minor Pentatonic is a five-note scale while the Dorian mode is a seven-note scale.
+But besides that, the similarities are obvious: Dorian contains all the notes in the Pentatonic scale plus two additional notes (as seen in the comparing tables below).

 A Minor Pentatonic scale degrees and notes.